ericaezhou/soulens/README.md

 # Soulens

-AI video editor that learns an Instagram creator's style, then edits your raw footage to match — cuts, pacing, color grade, and voiceover script included.
+AI video editor that learns an Instagram creator's style (cut, pacing, vibe), then edits and scripts your raw footage to match.

 ## How it works